anilkumbalam/tenet-content/articles/power-grid-india.md

 ## Executive Summary

-Most people walk past electric poles and transmission towers without noticing them.
-They see wires overhead, metal structures in the distance, and assume it is all simply "electricity."
+Every day, we pass beneath electric poles and transmission towers without giving them a second thought.
+We see wires overhead, metal structures in the distance and assume it is all simply "electricity."

-But if you pause and look carefully, the power grid begins to reveal itself.
+But if you pause and look carefully, you begin to realise that the power grid is quietly revealing the invisible physical constraints that shaped its design.

 Why are some poles short concrete columns while others are massive steel lattice towers?\